mattzgto/bladerf-dvbs2/README.md

 Therefore, this transmitter will be used to provide a 8 Mbps multimedia downlink that uses DVB-S2 modulation.
 The intended application is for a high-altitude balloon, which transmits live telemetry data and HD video during flight to a receiving base station.
 The 23cm amateur radio band will be used (1.28 GHz).

 This setup has been tested with a Raspberry Pi 3.
-The Pi Camera 2, alongside H.264 encoder built into the Pi, are used to capture compressed video to transmit.
-FFMPEG was used to encapsulate the compressed video into a transport stream, which will be transmitted using DVB-S2 modulation using the bladeRF SDR.
+The Pi Camera 2, alongside the H.264 encoder built into the Pi, is used to capture compressed video.
+FFMPEG is used to encapsulate this compressed video into a transport stream, which is transmitted using DVB-S2 modulation within the bladeRF FPGA.

 ### Specs: